Configuring Elliott V8.6

 You may press the button to reset the settings.

-This tab lets you create both Elliott V8.6 and V8.2 databases with Elliott's standard naming convention.
+This tab lets you associate Elliott V8.2, V8.5 and V8.6 databases with your companies:

 Before PSQL 13, the Elliott application, web services and other third party applications that needed to access Elliott data had to go through the PSQL Database Engine (DE).
 If you are a large organization with hundreds of Elliott users, you may find the PSQL Database Engine busy most of the time.
 This is especially true if your users create their own Crystal Reports and perform their own joining of tables.
 When joining of tables is not done correctly, it often results in poor performance and drags down Elliott's performance.